All Episodes

 Yeah, the high school girls' hearts just melted.

-They just they started crying when that song came because they were the ones pretending about marriage.
+They just, they started crying when that song came because they were the ones pretending about marriage, fantasizing and so forth back then.

-Any rate, Isaiah Thomas found guilty of sexual harassment.
+At any rate, Isaiah Thomas found guilty of sexual harassment.

 This was not a surprise because the jury sent a note to the judge yesterday asking about punitive damages.

-If they've gotten that far, not supposed to get that far till they've come to a verdict.
+They're not supposed to get that far till they've come to a verdict.

-To the phones we go to George, South Windsor, Connecticut.
+To the phones, we go to George, South Windsor, Connecticut.

 George, welcome to the Rush Limbaugh program.